 I think to myself, “Summer holidays are coming” – duh duh duhm – then I remember they’re not in school so summer holidays are pretty much like every day, except there are loads of festivals and activities on the Island I live on, and more traffic, and (hopefully) a little more sunshine, so there’s really nothing to panic about.
 And yet, I like to have things prepared for the summer so that I can actually have some down time too.
+Perhaps playing games like tridewi would be perfect.

 Unfortunately we no longer have a garden, and being in Britain, there’s every chance of rain pretty much every day, yet the kids still need to be active and burn off their energy.
 I decided to make activity cubes for this months’ Bostik Blogger sporting theme.